hoverinc/this_feature/README.md

-# ThisFeature
+# c

 **A common interface to interact with many feature flag providers.**

-Can be used to more easily migrate among providers.
+ThisFeature can be used to more easily migrate from one feature flag service to another

-If your code uses ThisFeature, then you can just swap out the adapter without having to do a bunch of find-and-replace.
+If your code uses ThisFeature, then you can just swap out the vendor adapter without needing to do a bunch of find-and-replace in your codebase from one vendor's class/method signature to the another's.

 ## Installation